 When you get to the end, loop the cord around the base of a pacifier clip.
 Hold it taught, and wrap the end of the cord tightly around the base of the clip and knot.
 Thread the end of the cord back through a few beads (to hide the excess) and trim the end.

 And there it is!
 A pacifier clip that doubles as a teething toy.
 Be sure that the beads are secure on the cord and that the knots are tied tight.
 These beads are perfect for teething but post a choking threat if detached.

 How is it that the second child’s first year flies by even faster than the first?
 I’m over here scratching my head trying to figure out where the time went.
-It feels as though we were just in the hospital introducing him to big brother and yet here we are, only a few weeks away from his first birthday.
+It feels as though we were just in the hospital introducing him to big brother and yet here we are, only a few weeks away from his first birthday, setting up a cake smash photo shoot.
 (Don’t mind me, I’ll just be over here in my feelings)

 With time having left us little to work with, I decided to set up an in-home cake smash photoshoot for his first birthday so I could have the photos in time for his party.
 I feared that most professional photographers would be be booked by this point and I wanted to flex some creative muscles as photography is definitely a hobby of mine.